Mental Health Therapist Resume Example

 I always focus on both hard and soft skills in this section.
 For art therapists, that usually means around 8-10 relevant abilities that match the job description.

 You want to show expertise like knowledge of art techniques, clinical assessment, and treatment planning.
-Also, highlight empathy, active listening, and problem-solving-these are huge in therapy roles.
+Also, highlight empathy, active listening, and problem-solving-these are huge in therapy roles and can be emphasized further in your cover letter.

 I recommend tailoring your list for each application.
 This helps you stand out and shows you actually read the job ad.
 Ending with skills keeps your resume balanced and relevant.